Mark Wilson (Scottish footballer): Dundee United

 Wilson started his career with Dundee United.
 He joined as a youth player, turned professional in 2000 and made his senior début in January 2002.
 Signing a new two-year contract just months later, he began the next season as a regular.
 Wilson scored his first goal in December 2002, a header opening the scoring in a 1–1 home league draw against Hibernian.
 Five days later, Wilson was announced as the SPL Young Player of the Month for November, saying it was a "great honour to be given this award".
 Before the end of that season, Wilson signed a new three-year contract, committing himself to the club until the end of the 2005–06 season.

 In November 2004, Wilson was wrongly sent off in the derby match against Dundee, being mistakenly penalised for handball when television evidence showed he headed the ball.
 However, SFA rules dictated that, despite the error, an appeal could not proceed, as such appeals can only proceed on the basis of violent conduct or mistaken identity.
 The decision not to overturn the dismissal – the first of Wilson's career – drew criticism from journalists, being dubbed a "huge mistake".

-Days later, it emerged that Premier League side Everton had approached Dundee United about signing Wilson, although no offer materialised.

 Wilson's international exploits were attracting further attention and after being confirmed in April 2005 as one of the nominees for the SPFA Young Player of the Year award, Manchester City were confirmed as planning a move to sign the defender, just one of "several Premier League club" showing an interest.
 Despite the renewed interest from England, Wilson confirmed he would like to "stay...for the foreseeable future", and signed a new two-year contract in August 2005, extending his stay until the summer of 2008.